Department of Anthropology Research Student Handbook

 - that the student’s transfer has been deferred to a specific date and subject to certain stated requirements (e.g. involving minor or major re-writing);

 - that the transfer is not approved, but the student can continue for an MPhil degree only; or

-- that the programme of study be terminated.
+- that the programme of study

 A student working well with their supervisor will find that there should be little need to worry about the last two categories.